verv-vlux/VLX/README.md

 ```bash
 sudo apt-get install docker
 ```

-In a directory of your choosing, create a Dockerfile with exact name "DockerFile".
+In a directory of your choosing, pull/download the repository.

-Note: Capital "D" for the file name is neccessary for docker to recognise the configuration.
+Included is a Dockerfile that contains a configuartion with the neccessary tools to run the test.

-Testing with Docker needs the following Dockerfile.
-Copy the configuration below into this file and save.
+This Dockerfile contains the following:

 ```
 FROM ubuntu:14.04